 Radiofrequency Facet Denervation

-Radiofrequency facet denervation (RFD) is used to treat central neck or back pain caused by arthritis.
-This procedure is also called lumbar radiofrequency neurotomy.
-Your doctor tests the nerves to determine which ones are causing pain.
-Then the nerves are treated to stop them from sending pain messages.
+Radiofrequency facet denervation (RFD) is a minimally-invasive surgical procedure used to treat central neck or back pain caused by arthritis or injury to the facet joints.
+This procedure is also called lumbar radiofrequency neurotomy or radiofrequency rhizotomy.

-The facet joints are small joints at the back of your spine.
-They help keep the spine straight.
+The facet joints are small joints at the back of your spine that help keep the spine straight.
 These joints can be damaged by:

 - Normal activity